alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/lab-management-release-date.md

 ---
 [Lab Management](http://blogs.msdn.com/b/lab_management/) is surely one of the most exiting new feature for TFS 2010 and now we finally have a Release Date.

-Since Lab Management is really a complex set of tools, even if it is in the iso images of TFS 2010 is still considered to be in â€œrelease candidateâ€ version.
+Since Lab Management is really a complex set of tools, even if it is in the iso images of TFS 2010 is still considered to be in *release candidate* version.
 Now we can announce two big news

 - RTM Bits will be released at the end of August
 - Lab managements will be avaliable even in MSDN Ultimate or TestProfessional with MSDN